joeconsorti/hmr-monitor/README.md

 Then open http://localhost:8000

 ## Still to add
-- "What changed today" diff against the previous day's file
+- Wire the "Alerts" chips (score crosses 15/85, price enters bottom zone, price reclaims 350d MA) to member email delivery — the UI is in place, labeled Coming Soon.
-- Alert triggers (score crosses 15/85, price enters bottom zone)
+- Real YouTube thumbnails/titles in the "Latest from the channel" strip (currently links to the channel).
-- Gold / S&P / BTC-GOLD ratio in the watchlist
+- Gold / S&P / BTC-GOLD ratio in the cross-asset watchlist.

 Educational only.
 Not financial advice.